Maple Walnut Spiced Pumpkin Buns!

 - Stir yeast and brown sugar into warm water, allow to stand for 10 minutes – it should get very bubbly.

-- Once dough has doubled in size, roll out on a floured surface.
-Aim to make it a large rectangle, say 20 x 12″ or so.
+- Once dough has doubled in size, roll out on a floured work surface.
+Aim to make it a large rectangular shape, say 20 x 12″ or so.

 - Generously grease a 9 x 13″ baking pan with extra butter or pan spray, sprinkle with sugar.

-- Using a very sharp knife, slice the roll into 6 even rounds.
+- Using a very sharp knife, slice the roll into 12 equal pieces.
 Carefully place each roll into the pan, spacing them evenly.

 - As buns are baking, make the glaze: